Trae1ounG/Trae1ounG.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*:  &nbsp;🎉🎉 I was selected as the outstanding graduate of Sichuan Province.
 - *2024.09*: &nbsp;🎉🎉 I was admitted to join  the Institute of Automation, Chinese Academy of Sciences.
 My primary research focus will be on LLM.